Vatroslav/tabu-app/CONTRIBUTING.md

 ## Community

 We value a positive and inclusive environment.
-This project adheres to the Contributor Covenant code of conduct.
+This project adheres to the Contributor Covenant code of conduct [code of conduct](./CODE_OF_CONDUCT.md).
 Please review it before participating.
 If you encounter unacceptable behavior, report it to vatroslav.mileusnic@tabu.hr.

 ## Reporting Issues